fossas/fossa-cli/README.md

 ## User Manual

-For most users, fossa-cli will work out-of-the-box without any configuration.
+For most users, the FOSSA CLI will work out-of-the-box without any configuration.
 Just get an API key, run `fossa analyze`, and view your results in the FOSSA web application.

-Users who need more advanced customizations or features should see the [User Manual](./docs/README.md).
+Users who need advanced customization or features should see the [User Manual](./docs/README.md).
 Some common topics of interest include:

 - [Debugging your integration](./docs/walkthroughs/debugging-your-integration.md)
 - [Specifying vendored dependencies](docs/features/vendored-dependencies.md)